 The most common reason for an attempted eviction is for failure to pay rent.
 Before a tenant can be evicted, the landlord must first give the tenant three days' notice that the rent is past due and request payment.
 We can also investigate grounds for defense of a nonpayment eviction, such as defects in the condition of the unit or the building.

 An eviction based on an owner move-in is valid only after certain requirements have been met.
 In most cases the landlord must give the tenant at least 60 days' written notice of his intent to move in.
 The notice must also advise the tenant of other residential realty owned by the landlord.
 The landlord must pay the tenant a sum in excess of $5,100, paying half at the time of the notice and the other half at the time the tenant moves out.
 If the tenant is elderly or disabled, he or she is entitled to an additional sum in excess of $4,100.00.
 Other restrictions on evictions apply as well.

 Can Landlords Take A Building Out Of Rental Use?

 Landlords can attempt to withdraw their units from residential rental use pursuant to a law called the Ellis Act.
 The Ellis Act is a state law allowing a residential landlord to take an entire building out of residential rental use.
 Again, there are strict requirements that the landlord must meet and substantial payments to the tenants that must be made before he can evict tenants under the Ellis Act.

-For a consultation with the Law Offices of James Coy Driscoll, call (415) 523-5591 or contact our tenants' rights attorney online.
+For knowledgeable and focused legal help, call the Law Offices of James Coy Driscoll at (415) 523-5591 or contact our tenants' rights attorney online.
 The initial telephone consultation is free of charge.